 The more we blame, the harder it is stop this blaming pattern of behavior.

-So whenever we are feeling unhappy, the first thing we need to do is look for that side of ourselves that says no, for whatever reason.
+Whenever we are feeling unhappy, the first thing we need to do is look for that side of ourselves that says “no,” for whatever reason.
 Then look for how we’re blaming others, even if it’s only a little, and perhaps only done in secret.
-We can explore our feelings and search for where we’re making a case against something or someone else.
-Maybe we’re even making a case against life, at large.
+We can explore our feelings and search for where we’re building a case against something or someone else.
+Maybe we’re even building a case against life, at large.

 Then consider that no matter how wrong others might be, they can’t be responsible for our suffering.
 No matter how things appear on the outside, we must have matching pieces inside us.
 And it’s by seeing these inner pieces that things can start to shift.

 Note, sometimes we don’t blame anyone else, but instead we overly blame ourselves.
 But self-blame is really just a disguise for violently hating and blaming others.
-Such a destructive attitude holds a vindictive streak that’s less direct but will also keep us from lifting up our head and finding a better way.
+It holds a vindictive streak that’s less direct but still destructive.
+So self-blame will also keep us from lifting up our head and finding a better way.

-What we’re likely to find is a basic knot.
+As a result, our feelings no longer flow freely.
+So when we feel into them, we’re likely to find a knot.
 Chances are, we can sense the tightness of this knot somewhere in our body.
-When we feel into this knot—you can try breathing into the tension in your body—we will feel the tension that prevents the free-flowing feeling of life.
-Such a free-flowing feeling really does exist, but we must be in harmony with the laws of life for it to affect us.
+When we feel into this knot—by breathing into the tension in the body—we will feel the tension that prevents the free-flowing feeling of life.

 The spiritual laws of life are in truth.
 And they ask us to search out all the causes inside us, which are all the places we’re not in keeping with divine laws.
 For that’s where these laws really are: inside us.